 Ross graduated with honors from Eastern Michigan University in 2019 with a Bachelor of Social Work degree.
 While working on his degree, he developed Recovery is Good Business—a collaborative effort between the recovering community and a network of local businesses who are committed to hiring and supporting people in recovery.

-Ross lives locally with his wife, daughter, and their beagle.
+Ross lives locally with his wife, two daughters, and their beagle.
 When he isn’t working at Dawn Farm, he enjoys cooking vegan food, playing soccer, and spending time with friends and family.

 Get Assistance Now